Top of the Docks

 Meanwhile, the dock strike of 1889 was not a unique event; the dock workers and several unions had already flexed their muscles in 1872, when their demand for a pay rise was successfully achieved.
 The workforce was awarded 5d an hour, up from 4d, and granted an overtime rate of 6d.14 But the victory was a hollow one for the casuals as the dock companies responded by making greater use of ‘hire-by-the-hour’.* It meant many casuals were employed for shorter stretches, leaving them substantially out of pocket.15

-*Similar in intent to the use of zero-hour contracts now prevalent in Britain.
+*Similar to the use of zero-hour contracts now increasingly prevalent in modern Britain.

 Only a limited number of small unions were open to casuals during the 1880s, including the Tea Operatives and General Labourers Association.
 It had been founded by Ben Tillett, who is considered by most historical accounts as instrumental in the 1889 strike’s success.
 However, his position at that time is often downplayed or overlooked in many traditional accounts; Tillett was busy fighting a power struggle for the support of the casuals.
 In spring 1889, a tugman ‘named Harris’16 had set up a rival union and was intent on challenging Tillett.
 On 12 August 1889, Harris had led a band of followers into Tillett’s territory, trying to poach supporters.
 Tillett retaliated on 14 August, the day most historians mark as the start of the dock strike, by holding a meeting in Canning Town to persuade the casual royals to side with him.
 He succeeded in this, which marked ‘the beginning of the end of Harris’ union’, according to Pudney.17 So could ulterior motives – the desire to retain and then build-up his powerbase – spurred Tillett’s hard work and energy during the strike?
 This is a question many in the traditional camp, in their excitement to emphasise the importance of union personalities, have often avoided engaging with.